MagnumOpuses/jobtechdev.se/content/en/docs/taxonomy/_index.md

 menuTitle: "Taxonomi "
 weight: 19
 type: "github"
-description: "Jobtech Taxonomy contains data commonly used by the job market including Arbetsförmedlingen.
-The data consists of structured lists of concepts that are relevant in the matching of vacant jobs with job seekers."
+description: "JobTech Taxonomy contains data used by the Swedish labour market.
+The data consists of structured lists of concepts that are relevant when matching vacancies with job seekers."
 # consoleurl: "/devguide/apiconsole.html?urls.primaryName=JobSearch"/
 ---